 How to Craft Your Career Pivot: Making Sense of an Unconventional Path

-You've made the leap.
 Maybe you went from teaching to tech sales, from finance to nonprofit work, or from corporate marketing to entrepreneurship.
-Your career path doesn't follow a straight line—and that's exactly what makes you interesting.
+Your career path doesn’t follow a straight line — and that’s exactly what makes you interesting.

-But here's the problem: when you sit down to update your resume or prepare for an upcoming interview, that unconventional path suddenly feels impossible to explain.
 How do you make sense of seemingly unrelated experiences?
-How do you convince hiring managers that your diverse background is an asset, not a liability?
+How do you convince hiring managers that your diverse background is an asset — not a liability?

-The answer lies in how you tell your story.
+If you’re navigating a career pivot, the answer lies in how you tell your story.

 I've tried those online tools to redo your resume and honestly they stressed me out.
 I'm glad I had Hayley to be my resume queen.
 She advocated well for the new direction I was going for and I could kiss this new resume with how professional it looks and sounds.